fluent/fluent-bit-docs/pipeline/outputs/cloudwatch.md

     workers 1
 ```

-If you enable workers, you are enabling a dedicated threads for your CloudWatch output.
+If you enable workers, you are enabling one or more dedicated threads for your CloudWatch output.
 We recommend starting with 1 worker, evaluating the performance, and then enabling more workers if needed.
 For most users, the plugin can provide sufficient throughput with 0 or 1 workers.

 ### Log Stream and Group Name templating using record\_accessor syntax